ChemAxon/jchem-microservices-examples/custom-checker-fixer/README.md

-# How to write custom Structre Checker - Structure Fixer for JChem Micorservices.
+# How to write custom Structure Checker - Structure Fixer for JChem Microservices

-This repository contains an example project, how to create your own Structure Checkers and Structure Fixers.
+This repository contains an example project, on how to create your own Structure Checkers and Structure Fixers.
 In the end, you can build the application and use the jar in JChem Microservices.

 ## How to build the project